OBess/custom-exceptions/README.md

 # custom-exceptions
-Practice with creation own exceptions that based on std::exception
+Practice with creation own exceptions that based on std::exception and creation error codes.